eventually11/MockOrderDataStructured/README.md

 ## Output

-When defining the table structure, the following fields and their formats are included:
+When defining the table structure, the output example should be like this:

     order_id: INT - Unique identifier for each order.
     tenant: INT - Identifier for the tenant.